katheejarihana/Netflix-Movies-Analysis---Python/README.md

-Here we read the data and clean it using pandas.Then find the trend of the movie's flow
+Here we read the data and clean it using pandas.Then created a visuals to analyse the data's flow using Matplotlib.